haonap/cliqueSig/README.md

                 title = {Graph Signatures: {I}dentification and Optimization}, year = {2021}}

-# Compilaton and execution in Linux environment
+# Compilation and execution in Linux environment
 1. Download or clone the repository to your machine.
 2. From terminal, go to the repository.
 3. Type "make" and hit enter to compile.
 4. Open instance.txt file, which contains input information.
-There are 3 entries in this file: instance name(directory copy one from the "graphSequences" folder), tau, method(1 for GSIP-F2, 2 for MW).
+There are 3 entries in this file: instance name(directly copy one from the "graphSequences" folder), tau, method(1 for GSIP-F2, 2 for MW).
 With these settings, it is going to compute a tau-persistent clique signature of the instance.
 5. In terminal, type "./main" and hit enter to execute.